XanderLouis/linear_regression_app/ReadMe.md

 The API is deployed using **FastAPI**, and a **Streamlit app** provides an interactive interface for users to input values and receive predictions.

 ## Requirements
-To set up and run this project, you'll need the following Python packages:
+To set up and run this project properly, you'll need the following Python packages:

 - `fastapi`
 - `uvicorn`